-So you’ve managed to navigate the world map and narrow down your list of trekking destinations.
+So you’ve managed to narrow down your list of destinations for your next trek or walking trip.
 Maybe you’ve already picked ‘the one’ and booked it in.
-You’re starting to think about all those hill climbs and heavy pack walks you should schedule in to get fit enough for your trek.
+You’re starting to think about the hill climbs, or the weight of your pack and even how you will schedule in time to get fit enough for your trek.
 But what about your gear?
 Are your trusty boots going to hold out?
 Should you pack poles?
 How can you possibly fit it all in one pack and under the minimum baggage weight?

 Don’t leave these questions to the last minute – plan ahead with these six essential trekking gear tips!

 No other piece of equipment can impact the enjoyment of your trek more than your boots.
 There’s a huge range of suitable footwear on the market, and it all comes down to your foot and the type of terrain you will be trekking on.
 How much ankle support do you need?
 Should you opt for leather or fabric?
 Is it worth sacrificing a bit of breathability for the waterproof gore-tex lining?

 We recommend: On all of our treks graded 3 and above, it is recommended that you walk in a full boot for ankle support with sturdy vibram sole to help with stability on rough and uneven terrain.
 Quality does cost more, yet it’s worth it when you consider how long your boots will last and how much they can make or break your trek.

 Your ‘old faithful’ boots: If you’re considering packing your ‘old faithful’ boots, take a moment to consider if they really have enough life in them for the conditions ahead.
 Extreme heat or cold and constant wetting and drying can deteriorate the stitching and glue in old boots, meaning you’ll potentially find yourself digging around for a spare shoelace or gaffa tape to keep your sole attached.